Ford's European sales slide threatens revival plan

 The disruption accounts for part of the dent in Ford’s sales, which also suffered from distribution bottlenecks affecting the replacement of its Fiesta and Kuga models.

-Ford increased its 2013 European loss forecast in January to $2 billion from $1.5 billion and predicted global pre-tax profit in line with last year’s $8 billion.
+Ford increased its 2013 European loss forecast in January to $2 billion (1.55 billion euros) from $1.5 billion and predicted global pre-tax profit in line with last year’s $8 billion.

 Sales incentives come in many forms and are difficult to track.
 By some measures, however, Ford’s European discounts significantly outpaced competitors’ last year.